Watchdog lambasts European Commission over top job choice

 - Get ready for higher fares and fees to give sagging U.S. airline profits a lift

-O’Reilly says it’s “extraordinary” that no commissioner seemed to question the appointment procedure.
+“It is extraordinary that no commissioner seemed to question the secretary-general appointment procedure, which in the end raised valid widespread concerns.” she said.

+O’Reilly didn’t say the move was illegal or question Selmayr’s suitability for the post.

+Selmayr now runs the European Commission — which has around 33,000 employees and whose commissioners are appointed, not elected — and so wields strong influence over the EU’s agenda and policy priorities.
+Juncker, who is of ailing health, stood by Selmayr when news of the appointment procedure became public and vowed to quit himself before he would ever try to force his protege out.